-Having a clogged drain is no fun.
+Having a clogged drain is no fun and it can easily ruin your day.
 You can waste so much time and money if you don’t know how to unclog it yourself.
 The good news is that most clogs are easy to clear with some patience and simple tools.
 If you’ve tried everything else, then read on for tips on how to clear a blocked sink drain without costly commercial products or calling in professional help!

-- Again be very careful with handling hot water – it’s a serious hazard.
+- Be very careful with handling hot water – it’s a serious hazard.

 Disadvantages of using vinegar and Baking Soda: